reza-sjdn/3-column-preview-card-component/README.md

 ### What I learned

-Set a border to a button even as the same color as the button background!
+-Set a border to a button even as the same color as the button background!
  This way you control some odd behaviour when hovering.

+-Check the responsibility always in a slow transition!

+-<h1> is the main header and there must be just one <h1> element in the whole page. for this project use <h2> for headers.

 ### Continued development